smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 #### Equi and Theta-joins Overview

-*  A theta-join is a join with an explicit join predicate based on a binary operator.
-These operators include both comparison and logical operators.
-Theta-joins can be broken into equi-joins, which look for equality, and non-equi-joins are joins that use an operator other than equality.
+*  A theta-join is a join that uses a condition based on any binary comparison operator (such as `=`, `<`, `>`, `<=`, `>=`, or `<>`).
+These joins allow flexible matching logic beyond just equality.
+Theta-joins include both equi-joins, which test for equality, and non-equi-joins, which use other comparison operators.

-*  Equi-joins look for equality in the join condition.
-It is a join operation that combines rows from two or more tables based on a matching value in one or more columns.
-This matching value, known as the join condition, is an equality condition.
-The term "equi" comes from the Latin aequus, meaning "equal."
+*  An equi-join is a specific type of theta-join that matches rows based on equality conditions between columns in the joined tables.
+In other words, it returns rows where the values in the specified columns are equal.
+The term "equi" comes from the Latin word aequus, meaning "equal."

-*  A non-equi-join is a join that uses an operator other than equality.
-It is the opposite of an equi-join.
+*  A non-equi-join is a type of theta-join that uses a condition other than equality (such as `<`, `>`, or `BETWEEN`) to compare columns.
+It returns rows where the join condition evaluates to true based on those non-equality comparisons.

 --------------------------------------------------------------------------------
 SQL provides the following operators for joining tables.